Jeanne Clark, OP

 Director of Community Farming & Head Grower

-Now in his third year at Homecoming Farm, Don joined as a CSA member in 2011 and became Director of Community Farming and Head Grower in 2012.
+Now in his twelfth year at Homecoming Farm, Don joined as a CSA member in 2011 and became Director of Community Farming and Head Grower in 2012.
 A graduate of Yale University with a degree in Russian History, Don is conversant in both Russian and German.
-With a Masters degree in Education from Columbia University and a local Lindenhurst resident, Don shares his love of learning with everyone he comes in contact with at the farm.
+He has a Master's degree in Education from Columbia University and is a local Lindenhurst resident; Don shares his love of learning with everyone he comes in contact with at the farm.
 He has a particular interest in heirloom vegetable varieties, seed saving and introducing others to different varieties not readily found at local markets.
 While living in New England, Don was an active member in his local CSA and grew his own food.
-A member of the Vestry at St. Boniface’s Episcopal Church in Lindenhurst, Don is community-minded.
+Don is a member of the Vestry at St. Boniface’s Episcopal Church in Lindenhurst and the treasurer of the Board of Directors for NOFA-New York.
 He’s also a great cook!

 Tom Stock, Poet, Naturalist & Puppeteer